 The final presentation of artistic results from this project took place in Verkstedhallen in Trondheim on November 15, 2017.
 This event featured the “Orchestra of Speech” performance concept in three different versions, each of which invites different modes of listening and presents different approaches to form, time, sound and interaction.
-I organised the room with a grand piano in the centre, loudspeakers in the corners, and all the transducer-instruments hanging from the ceiling so that the audience could move around during the first installation part and take a seat wherever comfortable during the performances afterwards.
-During the ensemble performance, the additional musicians were placed along the walls, surrounding the audience with acoustic sound and making them part of the event as a social experience as well.
+I arranged the room with a grand piano in the centre, loudspeakers in the corners, and all the transducer-instruments hanging from the ceiling above head height, so that the audience could move around during the installation and later take a seat wherever comfortable during the performances.
+During the ensemble performance, the additional musicians were placed along the walls, surrounding the audience with acoustic sound and in effect making them part of the event as a social situation as well.

-The first part of this concert featured the “orchestra of speech”-concept as a self-playing installation.
-I wanted to make a sound installation version of this performance concept in order to shift the focus away from the expectation of narrative and dramaturgy that comes into play whenever a performer enters the stage.
+The first part of this concert featured the “orchestra of speech”-setup as a self-playing installation.
+The solo performance has really been the main format throughout this project, but as an experiment I wanted to try out a sound installation version of this concept in order to shift the focus away from the expectation of a certain narrative and dramaturgy that comes into play whenever a performer enters the stage.
 An installation allows listeners to move around and structure their own experience, both in time, as well as in space in relation to the orchestra as an entity in the room.

-The installation also features a way for the audience to interact with the speech material.
-An analogue telephone set connected to the system rings from time to time, inviting members of the audience to pick up the phone and interact with the orchestra through speech.
+Like the solo performance setup, the installation also features a way to interact with the speech-music material.
+An analogue telephone set connected to the system rings from time to time, inviting members of the audience to pick up the phone and interact with the orchestra by speaking to it.
 The phone conversation as a social phenomenon is special in that it is the only commonplace experience where we communicate and interpret solely by voice.
 As such it seemed interesting to be able to interact with the otherwise disembodied recorded voices through the familiar interface of an old telephone, provoking nonsensical but somehow musically probable responses from the system.

 The use of a telephone set also creates an interesting situation for the remaining spectators who are unable to hear the voice in the telephone receiver.
-From their point of view, the exchange looks almost like a dialogue between the speaker and the orchestra, as a kind of meta-dialogue between speech and music with an old telephone acting as the literal line of communication.
+From their point of view, the exchange looks almost like a dialogue between the speaker and the orchestra, as a kind of meta-dialogue between speech and music with the telephone acting as the literal line of communication between these phenomena.

-Excerpts from the sound installation (1 hour reduced to 8 min):
+Sound installation (1 hour reduced to 8 min)

 The next part of the performance presented the “orchestra of speech” system as a solo instrument.
-This has been the main format throughout the project development.
-In the solo setup, the software system is complemented with a piano, used both as a musical counterpart in the overall orchestral texture but also as musical input for the system.
-Used this way, the piano can trigger responses and act as a dialogical partner for the artificial orchestra, which in turn can explore the whole continuum between the discrete stylized musical structures of the piano and the continuous flowing gestures of speech.
+This has been the main working performance format throughout the project development, and the one that most clearly reflects the ideas of the project.
+In the solo setup, the software system is complemented with a piano, used both as a musical counterpart in the overall orchestral texture but also providing musical input for the system.
+Used this way, the piano can trigger responses and act as a dialogical partner for the artificial orchestra, with which I in turn can explore the whole continuum between the discrete stylized musical structures of the piano and the continuous flowing gestures of speech.

 Video: Alice Winnberg

-With this performance I feel that I finally have reached the level of control where I succeed in integrating my practice as a performer and improviser with all the new ideas developed throughout this project.
-I think this performance sums up the project nicely and manages to convey the topics that have been central to the project: the connection between conversation and improvisation; the musical character of speech genres; soundscape and sound sources as meaningful; and the many interrelations of speech and music in general.
+With this performance, I feel that I have reached the level of control where I succeed in integrating my practice as a performer and improviser with the new ideas developed throughout this project.
+I think the performance sums up the project well and manages to convey the topics that have been central to the project: the connection between conversation and improvisation; the musical character of speech genres; soundscape and sound sources as meaningful; and the idea of interrelations between speech and music in general.

-The last part of this concert was an ensemble improvisation, exploring how this performance concept might work in a musical discourse together with other improvising musicians.
+The last part of this concert was an ensemble improvisation.
+Like the installation, this version was mainly included as an experiment, exploring how this performance concept developed as a solo format might work in a musical discourse together with other improvising musicians.
 In this experiment, I wanted to bring the speech material back into a dialogical setting that could perhaps also draw attention to musical ensemble improvisation as a fundamentally social situation.
-The added ensemble consisted of three vocalists, all with optional microphones and one with additional electronics, and three acoustic instruments – acoustic drums, cello and contrabass.
-This instrumentation was chosen to mirror the project’s existing themes of acoustic/electronic, vocal/instrumental and in extension of that – speech/music.
+The added ensemble consisted of three vocalists, all with optional microphones and one with additional electronics, and three acoustic instruments with no amplification – acoustic drums, cello and contrabass.
+This instrumentation was chosen to mirror the project’s existing themes of acoustic/electronic, vocal/instrumental and speech/music.

 Video: Alice Winnberg.
 Performers: Daniel Formo (piano and electronics); Heidi Skjerve (vocals); Tone Åse (vocals and electronics); Sissel Vera Pettersen (vocals); Marianne Baudouin Lie (cello); Michael Francis Duch (bass); Ola Djupvik (drums).

-Even though the solo format has been the main performance concept during the development of this project, I think it was also interesting to see what happened when expanded into a larger ensemble.
-Both conceptually, as a dialogical parallel to the interplay going on in the recorded conversations, but also musically how this changes the resulting music.
+Even though the solo format has been the main performance concept throughout this project, I think it was interesting to see what happened when expanded into a larger ensemble.
+Both conceptually, as a dialogical parallel to the interplay going on in the recorded conversations, but also musically how this changes the experience and the resulting music.

-In this improvised ensemble performance, the focus clearly shifted towards a more diverse improvisational discourse featuring more musical subjects.
+In this improvised ensemble performance, the focus clearly shifted towards a more diverse improvisational discourse featuring more musical subjects and less overall unity.
 Some of the musicians reported that it was very interesting to engage in new kinds of interplay, not only with the other performers but also with the voices and sounds embodied in the speaker-instrument hybrids of the orchestra system.
-Another interesting change was the increased blending and merging of sounds and soundscapes, blurring the line between electric, acoustic, virtual and physical sound, to the point where it sometimes was hard to discern where sounds were coming from.
+Another interesting change was the increased effect of blending and merging of sounds and soundscapes, blurring the line between electric, acoustic, virtual and physical sound, to the point where it sometimes was hard to discern where sounds were coming from.

-Most of these musicians had previously been involved in my project, either in performances or studio experiments, but this was the first time gathered as a larger ensemble.
-This is perhaps why the performance at times had a tentative, searching character, with less clear direction than the solo performance.
+Most of these musicians had previously been involved in my project in one way or another, either in performances or small studio experiments, but this was the first time gathered as a larger ensemble.
+The resulting lack of a common reference is perhaps why this performance had an overall tentative, searching character, with less clear direction and initiative than the solo performance.
 That is only natural for a first performance, as any encounter in unchartered territory.
-Nevertheless, I think it opens up a great field of opportunities for further exploration.
+Nevertheless, I think the experiment clearly shows that it is possible to use the performance concept developed in this project outside its original conception as a solo format, and that it opens up a great field of opportunities to be explored further in the future.

 |← Previous page: Performance methods||Next page: Reflections →|